-For a standard land dispute between two local businesses over tenure rights of a property District Court worth 50 times gross national income (GNI) per capita and located in the largest business city, what court would be in charge of the case in the first instance?

-How long does it take on average to obtain a decision from the first-instance court for such a case (without appeal)?
-Between 1 and 2 years 2.0 Are there any statistics on the number of land disputes in the first instance?
-No 0.0 Number of land disputes in the largest business city in 2017: Equal access to property rights index (-2-0) 0.0 Do unmarried men and unmarried women have equal ownership rights to property?
+Doing Business 2020 Czech Republic If yes, who is responsible for verifying the identity of the parties?
+Registrar; Notary; Lawyer; Is there a national database to verify the accuracy of government issued identity documents?
+No 0.0 charge of a case involving a standard land dispute between two local operty worth 50 times gross national income (GNI) per capita and located District Court How long does it take on average to o appeal)? obtain a decision from the first-instance court for such a case (without Between 1 and 2 years 2.0 Are there publicly available statistics court? on the number of land disputes at the economy level in the first instance No 0.0 Number of land disputes in the econo my in 2018: Equal access to property rights index (-2-0) 0.0 Do unmarried men and unmarried wo men have equal ownership rights to property?
 Yes Do married men and married women have equal ownership rights to property?
 Yes 0.0

-E Getting Credit
+Getting Credit

 This topic explores two sets of issues-the strength of credit reporting systems and the effectiveness of collateral and bankruptcy laws in facilitating lending.
-The most recent round of data collection for the project was completed in May 2018.
+The most recent round of data collection for the project was completed in May 2019.
 See the methodology for more information.